Hacefr/Mordle/README.md

 # Mordle: ALPHA

-A Wordle-like clone with my own twist on it! its very early in development and has a lot of placeholders
+A Wordle-like clone with my own twist on it!
+It's very early in development and has a lot of placeholders Most, if not all, are subject to change.

-## 🚀 Features
+## Current version and changelog

 * **Feature 1** - Brief description of a key functionality.
 * **Feature 2** - Brief description of a key functionality.